The 10 Best Mekong Food You Should Try

 1. Hu Tieu (rice noodles)

-Let's start discoverning Mekong cuisine with a bowl of Hu Tieu.
-‘Hu tieu’ comes from Teochew language (or Chaozhou) and is transcribed as such in Vietnamese dialect.
+Let's start discovering Mekong cuisine with a bowl of Hu Tieu.
+‘Hu tieu’ comes from the Teochew language (or Chaozhou) and is transcribed as such in the Vietnamese dialect.
 Although Khmer and Cambodian people are believed to have invented ‘hu tieu’, Chinese Phnom Penh residents actually introduced it.
 Chinese “hu tieu mem” noodles are soft, flat, slippery, and slightly chewy like Vietnamese pho noodles.
 Southern Vietnamese disliked this noodle because it made ‘hu tieu’ taste like ‘pho’.
 The rich supply of rice in the Mekong Delta led them to make “hu tieu dai” (chewy noodles), which are chewier, more translucent, and made from rice starch.
 These noodles are smaller than ‘pho’ or Chinese soft noodles.

 The Southern Vietnamese adapted cooking methods, ingredients, and local flavors and vegetables to create ‘hu tieu’ that embodies their culinary culture.
-‘Hu tieu’ in the south is considered one of the top Mekong food delicacies, as ‘pho' in the north and ‘bun bo Hue’ in the central.
+‘Hu tieu’ in the south is considered one of the top Mekong food delicacies, as ‘pho' in the north and ‘bun bo Hue’ in the Central.

 2. Bun Mam (fermented fish noodle soup) and Lau Mam (fermented fish hotpot)

 The province of Soc Trang is credited as the birthplace of the traditional Vietnamese meal 'bun mam'.
-This meal has 'bun' (rice vermicelli noodles), a broth made from fermented fish stock, fish cakes, roasted pork belly, squid, shrimp, and catfish, and eggplant (which soaks up the broth).
+This meal has 'bun' (rice vermicelli noodles), a broth made from fermented fish stock, fish cakes, roasted pork belly, squid, shrimp, catfish, and eggplant (which soaks up the broth).

 Fresh herbs including ‘rau dang’ (prostrate knotweed), bean sprouts, chives, banana blossom, keo neo (yellow velvetleaf), ‘rau nhut’ (water mimosa), and ‘rau muong’ (morning glory) are among the most crucial components.
 The smells of ‘bun mam’ are pretty intense and savory, mostly because of ‘mam bo hoc' - fermented fish paste.
 This is the main ingredient for many iconic Mekong noodle dishes.
 Fermented fish paste was formerly a common technique for natives to utilize the overabundance of fish they gathered.